-Now we have to bring to account the depreciation expense for the new digger:
+Now we have to bring into account the depreciation expense for the new digger:

 Next is the financial reporting disclosure.
-You will find that the gross fixed asset figure is not disclosed in published accounts, instead the balance sheet (or statement of financial position) will just show the net fixed assets.
-If you are doing this work say for a test you might however include it.
-Whichever way you disclose it on your balance sheet the figures you will be using are:
+You will typically find no gross fixed asset disclosure in published accounts; instead, the balance sheet (or statement of financial position) will show the net fixed assets.
+If you are doing this work, say for a test, you might include it.
+Whichever way you disclose it on your balance sheet, the figures you will be using are:

 - Gross Fixed Asset: $850,000